sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/mpi.markdown

 The most common way for calculations to make use of multiple nodes in a cluster involves multiple tasks communicating via message passing using MPI.
 Many simulation packages are written to use MPI.

-Other methods for distributing calculations over multiple nodes can use MPI as a backend to benefit from the high performance interconnect in HPC clusters.
+Other methods for distributing calculations over multiple nodes may use MPI as a backend to benefit from the high performance interconnect in HPC clusters.

 ## Compiled MPI codes